symunona/eloquent_javascript_admin_js/client/admin.md

 # FileManager

 The FileManager provides an interface for the backend API.
-A FileManager instance is accessible through the AdminPanel instance fileManager property.
+A FileManager instance is accessible through the AdminPanel instance's fileManager property.
-General in the control element definitions: self.fileManager.
+Generally in the control element definitions: self.fileManager.

-All methods returns a Promise which package an async XMLHttpRequest call towards the backend.
+All methods return a Promise which package an async XMLHttpRequest call towards the backend.

-Some simple console logging is put here also for debugging, and demonstrate the possibilities of chaining.
-But this is for just this demo, possible to use here some real debugging commands, statistics or background reporting too.
+Some simple console logging is put here for debugging, and demonstrate the possibilities of chaining.
+But this is just for this demo, it's possible to use here some real debugging commands, statistics or background reporting too.

-These functions throws towards the application level the errors without any modification.
-The application level's responsibility to decide how to handle the errors by design.
+These functions throw errors towards the application level without any modification.
+The application level's responsibility is to decide how to handle the errors by design.

 **Parameters**

--   `homeDirectory` **[String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The home directory, the files are interrogated from here.
+-   `homeDirectory` **[String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** The home directory, the files are served from here.

 ## sendRequest

-Generates a Promise with a HTTP request with the given HTTP method, resource, described by path and a given content.
+Generates a Promise with a HTTP request with the given HTTP method, resource, described by the path and the given content.
 Used for general purposes, more specific usage for the methods above.

 This method doesn't catch any error, the errors are packaged in a promise.